sakra/FindMathematica/MANUAL.md

 unless the variable is cleared, or the result is the Wolfram Language expression `$Failed` or `$Aborted`, or a false CMake constant.

-The `SYSTEM_ID` option lets you override the Wolfram Language kernel executable architecture used.
-E.g., on Windows-x86-64 you can set the `SYSTEM_ID` option to `"Windows"` to run the 32-bit kernel executable.
+The `SYSTEM_ID` option lets you override the Wolfram Language kernel executable architecture used (e.g., on Windows-x86-64 you can set the `SYSTEM_ID` option to `"Windows"` to run the 32-bit kernel executable).
 On Linux-x86-64 set the `SYSTEM_ID` option to `"Linux"` to run the 32-bit version of the kernel.
-On OS X you can set the `SYSTEM_ID` option to `"MacOSX-x86"` to execute the 32-bit portion of the Wolfram Language kernel universal binary.
+On macOS, you can set the `SYSTEM_ID` option to `"MacOSX-x86"` to execute the 32-bit portion of the Wolfram Language kernel universal binary.

 The `KERNEL_OPTIONS` parameter lets you add launch arguments (e.g., `"-pwfile mathpass"`) used upon